-The agency responsible for the admission of students is the Teaching Coordination Committee of the Master’s Degree Course.
+The body responsible for the admission of students is the Academic Committee of the EPS of Mondragon Unibertsitatea.

-- Students shall be required to have achieved level B2 (of the Common European Framework of Reference for Languages: Learning, Teaching, Assessment) for the English language, to be admitted to the Master’s degree course, in order to ensure that students have reached a sufficient level to ensure follow-up and learning, and achievement of expected results.
-For foreign students of countries with official languages other than Castilian Spanish, level B2 (of the Common European Framework of Reference for Languages: Learning, Teaching, Assessment) for the Spanish language.
+Students shall be required to have achieved level B2 (of the Common European Framework of Reference for Languages: Learning, Teaching, Assessment), or an equivalent qualification, for the English language, to be admitted to the Master’s degree course, in order to ensure that students have reached a sufficient level to ensure follow-up and learning, and achievement of expected results.
+In addition, foreign students from countries with official languages other than Spanish will be required to have a B2 level or equivalent in Spanish.